-- At our school, we teach mathematics to all children, whatever their ability.
+- 6.1 At our school, we teach mathematics to all children, whatever their ability.
 Mathematics forms part of the school curriculum policy to provide a broad and balanced education to all children.
 Through our mathematics teaching, we provide learning opportunities that enable all pupils to make progress.
-We do this by setting suitable learning challenges and responding to each child's different needs.
+We do this by setting suitable learning challenges and responding to each child's different needs, scaffolding learning with manipulatives e.g. Numicon.
 Assessment against the National Curriculum allows us to consider each child's attainment and progress.
-Pivots and B Squared assessments schemes able us to support SEN children with smaller, more precise steps. - 6.2 When progress falls significantly outside the expected range, the child may have special educational needs.
+Pivots and B Squared assessments schemes enable us to support SEN children with smaller, more precise steps. - 6.2 When progress falls significantly outside the expected range, the child may have special educational needs.
 Our assessment process looks at a range of factors classroom organisation, teaching materials, teaching style, differentiation so that we can take some additional or different action to enable the child to learn more effectively.
 This ensures that our teaching is matched to the child's needs. - 6.3 SEN Intervention will lead to the creation of pupil provision plan for children with special educational needs.
-The plan may include, as appropriate, specific targets relating to mathematics. - 6.4 We enable pupils to have access to the full range of activities involved in learning mathematics.
+The plan may include, as appropriate, specific targets relating to mathematics.
+We use the Number Stacks intervention to target gaps in learning. - 6.4 We enable pupils to have access to the full range of activities involved in learning mathematics.
 Where children are to participate in activities outside the classroom, for example, a maths trail in the woodland, we carry out a risk assessment prior to the activity, to ensure that the activity is safe and appropriate for all pupils.